SquadFM/Squad-Field-Manual/README.md

 - I am using Manjaro, but the process should be the same on all distros.

 - Go to Steam and download Squad.
-- Download Easy Anti Cheat from Valve's Github repo (this is Valve's official repo and you won't get banned playing under Linux): https://github.com/ValveSoftware/Proton/files/4839724/easyanticheat_wine_x64.tar.gz
+- Download Easy Anti Cheat from [Valve's Github repo](https://github.com/ValveSoftware/Proton/files/4839724/easyanticheat_wine_x64.tar.gz) - This is Valve's official repo and you won't get banned for playing under Linux).
 - Extract the files to: /home/username/.local/share/Steam/steamapps/compatdata/393380/pfx/drive_c/users/steamuser/Application Data/EasyAntiCheat/55/
 - Set the /55/ directory to read-only
 - Also, set the following /Temp/ directory to read-only: /home/username/.local/share/Steam/steamapps/compatdata/393380/pfx/drive_c/users/steamuser/Temp/